aws-samples/ac-recordingapis/README.md

 This demo explains how you can use [Amazon Connect](https://aws.amazon.com/connect/) api's to start/stop/pause/resume call recordings when the agent is on call with the customer.
 These api's come very handy, when accepting PCI/PII type of data from the customers, where agent can manually pause/resume or programatically pause/resume the recording.
 The sample html page demo's shows both versions.

 ## Usage
+Ensure you are under directory "recording-lambda"
 `cd recording-lambda`

+Run this command to init npm
 `npm init`

-`npm install --save aws-sdk`
+Run this command to install the latest version aws-sdk and nodejs modules `npm install --save aws-sdk`

 Use `sam` to build, invoke and deploy the function.

 ##### SAM Build:
+Ensure you are in the root folder

 `sam build --use-container`

 ##### SAM Deploy: